cia-labs/makima/README.md

 # Makima

-Discord bot to control ark
+Discord bot to manage ark and cialabs accounts

 To install dependencies: